shanepaton/HLA-Monitor-Tool/README.md

 <!-- PREREQUISITES -->
 ## Prerequisites
-HLA-Monitor-Tool requires Python 3.9, it can be installed from https://www.python.org/downloads/
+HLA-TV-Tool requires Python 3.9, it can be installed from https://www.python.org/downloads/

 <!-- INSTALLATION -->
 ## Installation